amritamaz/amritamaz.github.io/_posts/tumblr/2014-11-28-grad-school-app-pep-talk.md

+---
+layout: post
-Grad School App Pep Talk!
+title: Grad School App Pep Talk
+categories: blog
+---

-or
+## or

-Zen and the Art of Condensing Your Self Worth into a Two-Page Statement and CV
+## Zen and the Art of Condensing Your Self Worth into a Two-Page Statement and CV

---

 It’s grad school application season!
 After giving some advice to a few young intrepid grad school hopefuls, the waves of nostalgia about my own experience have been hitting hard.
 This time last year, I was applying to graduate schools in computer science, with no knowledge of where the following year’s journey would take me (spoiler: they took me to graduate school in computer science).